lcmeyer37/openstock/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure any unhelpful or unnecessary files are removed from your local git clone before starting.
+1. Ensure any unhelpful or unnecessary files are removed from your fork before starting.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+2. Update the README.md on your fork with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. You may merge the Pull Request in once you have the sign-off of the owner or other three contributors.
-In case you do not have permission to do this process, contact the owner.
+3. You may create a Pull Request for the master once you have finished commiting to your own fork.
+In case you have permission to merge or commit directly to master, you may do so only with the sign-off of the owner or three other contributors that also have this permission.

 Commands:
 * git add [relevant_files]